slamethendry/TinyRocket/README.md

 🧑‍🚀 Features:

-- ✅ For small company website with company blog
+- ✅ Designed for company website and blog
-- ✅ Can be used for personal website and/or blog
+- ✅ Simple enough for personal website and/or blog
 - ✅ Markdown support
 - ✅ Sitemap.xml generation
 - ✅ Style is highly customisable with Tailwind CSS
+- ✅ Search capability using lightweight client-side JS

 Some key settings are documented in [Tiny Rocket's About page](https://tinyrocket.pages.dev/about).